itssamuelrowe/binarystars/content/operators-operands-and-expressions/working-with-comparison-operators.md

-In this lecture, you will learn about the comparison operators in Java.
+In this section, you will learn about the comparison operators in Java.

 | Operator | Description                  |
 |----------|------------------------------|